-Diplomats (officials who represent their respective countries abroad or representatives of international organisations designated as such) were enumerated with PHC 1F.
+Diplomats (officials who represent their respective countries abroad or Diplomats also include representatives of international organisations designated as such) were enumerated with PHC 1F.
 The instrument was printed and submitted to their offices through the Ministry of Foreign Affairs and Regional Integration.